 - International Copyright & Neighboring Rights (currently, London)

 - International & Comparative Trademark and Geographical Indications Law (currently, London)

 - Business Immigration Law

-(A student in the "advocacy" sub-concentration would also be permitted to take whichever of those two "Litigating the ______ Case" that they did not take as their required course as an elective.)
+(A student pursuing the "advocacy" track would also be permitted to take whichever of those two "Litigating a ______ Case" as an elective that the student did not take as the required course.)

 These electives are subject to change in any particular academic year, and may not be offered.
-Additional courses may also be approved by the Director, in conjunction with the Dean's office.
+Additional courses may also be approved by the Advisor, in conjunction with the Dean's office.